Questions? Answers.

 -

-It’s impossible to fully understand or describe the Sacred.
-However, Fetzer understands the Sacred as the common source of the world’s religious and spiritual traditions.
+While impossible to fully comprehend or describe, Fetzer understands the Sacred as the common source of the world’s religious and spiritual traditions.
 It is the infinite, creative energy that gives birth to the universe.
 It is Love that creates and sustains life.
 The Sacred has many names: higher power, God, Brahman, the universe, goddess, Wakan Tanka, Jesus, etc. The sacred way of seeing the world combines scientific ways of knowing with spiritual ways of knowing towards a world of shared flourishing.

 What does “the Sacred” mean to you?
 What is sacred in your life?